VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 # Video
+These two videos will show you everything you need to know to configure, deploy and run a fully featured, cross-platform Azure mobile application that you can use as an accelerated starting point for your next mobile app.

 Watch [this short video](http://myshortvid) to see just how easy it is to install and use JumpStreetMobile.

 Watch [this much longer video](http://mylongervid) to see how to register your app with the authentication and push